hassan-anees/hassananees/src/content/posts/book-review-how-to-take-smart-notes-by-sonke-ahrens.md

 author: Hassan Anees
 title: Book Review - How to Take Smart Notes by Sönke Ahrens
 description: I learned a lot on the Zettelkasten note taking system.
-However, even more so on the importance of writing when it comes to learrning.
+However, even more so on the importance of writing when it comes to learning.
 pubDate: 2025-08-06
 draft: true
 ---